-It begins with the superior esophageal sphincter at the bottom of the hypopharynx (or throat) adjacent to the left pyriform sinus, runs dorsal to the trachea in the chest area and ventral to the spine, continues in a caudal fashion through the diaphragm and ultimately ends at the junction with the cardia of the stomach, parallel to the 11th thoracic vertebra.
+The esophagus is located behind the trachea (windpipe) and heart and in front of the spine and connects the pharynx to the stomach.
+The esophagus begins at the same height as the 6th/7th cervical vertebrae on the lower edge of the cricoid cartilage.
+The gullet also begins with the superior esophageal sphincter at the bottom of the hypopharynx (entrance into the esophagus) adjacent to the left pyriform sinus, then runs dorsal to the trachea in the chest area and ventral to the spine, and continues in a caudal fashion through the diaphragm, ultimately ending at the junction with the cardia of the stomach, parallel to the 11th thoracic vertebra.

 The esophagus has 2 gentle curves in the coronal plane.
-The first curve begins a little below the commencement of the esophagus, moves to the left by the root of the neck and returns to the midline at the level of 5th thoracic vertebra.
-In the chest, access to the esophagus can be gained from the right chest.
-The second curve to the left is formed as the esophagus bends to cross the descending thoracic aorta, before it pierces the diaphragm.
-The esophagus also has anteroposterior curvatures that correspond to the curvatures of the cervical and thoracic part of the vertebral column.
+The first curve begins slightly below the commencement of the esophagus, moves to the left by the root of the neck, and returns to the midline at the level of the 5th thoracic vertebra.
+Access to the esophagus can be gained from the right chest.
+The second curve to the left is formed as the esophagus bends to cross the descending thoracic aorta before it pierces the diaphragm.
+The esophagus also has anteroposterior curvatures that correspond to the curvatures of the cervical and thoracic parts of the vertebral column.

 Sections of the Esophagus

-Pars cervicalis – begins at the cricoid, runs ventral to the spine, and after entering the chest cavity it becomes the:
+The pars cervicalis, the cervical area, is the part of the esophagus inside the neck.
+It begins at the cricoid, runs ventral to the spine, and after entering the chest cavity it becomes the pars thoracica.

-Pars thoracica – longest section, runs dorsal to the trachea in the mediastinum, and after passing through the hiatus oesophageus of the diaphragm it becomes the:
+The pars thoracica, the thoracic area, is the part of the esophagus in the chest.
+It is the longest section, runs dorsal to the trachea in the mediastinum, and after passing through the hiatus oesophageus of the diaphragm it becomes the pars abdominalis.

 The Three Constrictions of the Esophagus

-Adjacent anatomical structures cause three constricted areas in the esophagus, which are called:
+Adjacent anatomical structures cause three constricted areas in the esophagus.
+These constrictions are as follows:

-Constrictio diaphragmatica – is caused by the hiatus esophageus of the diaphragm
+Constrictio diaphragmatica – is caused by the hiatus esophagus of the diaphragm.

 Wall Structure of the Esophagus